PhineasPhreak/dotfiles/configs/emacs/README.md

 * Windows :

   Copy `.emacs` in `C:\Users\<username>\AppData\Roaming`

+## Installing packages
+The *melpa-stable* directory has already been added to the `.emacs` configuration file.
+To see how to add other directories, see the [emacs.wiki](https://www.emacswiki.org/emacs/MELPA) and the list of [melpa-stable](https://stable.melpa.org/#/) and [melpa](https://melpa.org/#/) packages.

+To install one or more packages, press `M+x` (Alt+x) in Emacs, then type the `list-packages` command.
+Select the packages you wish to install.

+- Packages :
+  `csv-mode` : Major mode for editing comma/char separated values `markdown-mode` : Major mode for Markdown-formatted text

 ## How do I remove the gap around maximized Emacs frame on KDE?
 Link question : [here](https://askubuntu.com/questions/787694/how-do-i-remove-the-gap-around-maximized-emacs-frame-on-kde)